felipe-annunziato/portfolio/README.md

 ## About Me

-I am a **Salesforce Admin** with over 5 years of experience in IT, specializing in Salesforce and business analysis.
+I am a **Business System Analyst and System Administrator** with over 5 years of experience in IT, specializing in Salesforce.
 I bridge the gap between technical teams and business stakeholders, driving innovation and aligning business objectives with technical solutions.

 For the past 3 years, I've been working with Salesforce, focusing on **System Administration**, and **Business Process Optimization**, contributing to key projects described below.